SolidLabResearch/Challenges/reports/agent-that-syncs-pods-and-google-sheets.md

 - The agent periodically checks the sheet for changes and stores these changes in the resource.
 - The agent only works with public resources.

+You find a screencast of the agent [here](https://cloud.ilabt.imec.be/index.php/s/eFrEKF2YCkSx22j).

 <!--
 Provide a list of important technical decisions and assumptions.
 -->